digidotcom/xbee-java/examples/io/IOSamplingSample/ReadMe.txt

   Then, the application registers a listener in the local device to receive and handle all the IO samples sent by the remote.

-  NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
+  NOTE: This example uses the generic XBee device (XBeeDevice) and remote XBee
-        can be applied to any other local or remote XBee device class.
+        device (RemoteXBeeDevice) classes, but it can be applied to any other local or remote XBee device classes.

   Files